-We're an open and safe space for all writers.
+The Frederick Writers Salon is an open and safe space for all writers.
 We're here to encourage each other to keep writing.
-We all want to be successful --- many of us are using this group to feed our passion.

-We critique the writing (which includes what works and what doesn’t work); we don’t critique the writer.
-The writer knows best; therefore, it’s always his/her decision whether or not to change something.
-We now have both a short-story to novel fiction critique session (and we do exercises) and a peotry sub-group.
+We critique the writing---what works and what doesn’t work.
+We don’t critique the writer.
+The writer knows best, therefore, it’s always his/her decision whether or not to change something.

 We meet a few times a month at a café, writer's house, or community space in Frederick, Maryland.

 Submissions are 5-20 pages depending on the meeting.
+Our maximum word count is 5000 words.
+If your piece is longer than that, draw a line at the 5000 word mark.
 Here's the rundown on how you should be formatting your work for submission:

 We chat and equip ourselves with caffeine, submissions, and pens.